Agrotourism: West Island

 A 15 acre collective of various small-scale farmers, this non-profit farm on Île Bizard rents out land to the “little guys” – notably Jardin Épicés, a small producer of South American spices and vegetables grown right here in Quebec.

 The benefits?
-Start-up farmers or smalls-scale producers don’t need to invest heavily in purchasing their own land, and can benefit from shared expertise and support.
-This organic and non-pesticide farm ensures their hard work doesn’t go to waste- their vegetables are only available through farmer’s basket subscriptions to ensure every tasty morsel ends up in our plates!
+Start-up farmers or small-scale producers don’t need to invest heavily in purchasing their own land, and can benefit from shared expertise and support.
+This organic and non-pesticide farm works hard to ensure their work doesn’t go to waste- their produce is only available through farmer’s basket subscriptions to ensure every tasty morsel ends up in our plates!

 Second Stop: Souffle de la Vie

 What does wine, garlic, asparagus and horseback riding have in common?
 They’re all at Souffle de la Vie, a multi-faceted farm and the only vineyard on the island of Montreal.
-Protected by surrounding forests, the land is about one or two degrees warmer than the rest of the area making it prime grounds for growing the mighty grape.
+Protected by surrounding forests, the land is about one or two degrees warmer than the neighbouring land, making it prime grounds for growing the mighty grape.

-Picking asparagus in a wild grassy patch, seeing show horses in prime condition, and sharing the enthusiasm for wine with the producers were just some of my favourite moments.
+Some of my favourite moments from this visit including picking asparagus in a wild grassy patch, watching show horses in prime condition, and sharing the enthusiasm for wine with the producers.
 I was able to leave with a fist-full of end-of-season asparagus, so fresh and sweet we could eat it raw directly from the fields.
 We were also given the opportunity to try some of their new wines- which won’t be ready for purchase until 2018 or 2019.
 I can’t wait for their products to be available at the SAQ!